arthurgwatidzo/interstellar/README.md

 7. Add Lombok jar dependency to reduce boilerplate code like on getters/setters
 8. Add more negative unit testing scenarios in Unit Tests
 9. Unit Test areas where exceptions are being thrown

+Please Note:
+Before building this project, you must install and configure Lombok.jar into your IDE.
+See version in POM.XML file Also committed this jar into the project folder
+In some instances I used Lombok, as I introduced it at the end of the project.
+I demonstrated its use (reducing boilerplate code) when writing the DTO classes